How to invest in REITs in the UK

 - Rental income increases, meaning they can pay out higher dividends

 It’s important to remember that REITs are not without risk, because rent payments are made by companies, and these companies could default.
 A good example of this would be how the COVID-19 crisis affected different types of REITs.
 While healthcare REITs stood to benefit from the increased demand for hospitals and vaccination centres, many retail REITs suffered huge blows due to the rise of online shopping and closure of high street stores.
+As we explain later on, you can mitigate this risk by putting at least some of your money into safer investments and competitive savings accounts like fixed rate bonds.

 REITs are easily accessible through ETFs, or exchange traded funds.
 ETFs mean you can invest in a group of assets in just one transaction.
 These assets could contain anything from shares, commodities like gold and oil and, of course, real estate.